brianshourd/simple-doc-builder/README.md

 It's built to be used with `node` and `npm`, so make sure that you have those installed.

-## Reasoning

-I had a couple of reasons for building this.

-### Consistency

-My markdown files always are written the same way.
-First-level header at the top for the title, sections separated by second-level headers, sub-sections separated by third-level headers with (sometimes) fourth-level headers for subtitles.
-If you want an example - see this file that you are reading right now.

-Given that all my files look the same, I should be able to have a *bit* more control over the output.
-Maybe build a table of contents.
-Maybe some nice css styling.

-Note that the fantastic [pandoc](http://johnmacfarlane.net/pandoc/) does this, but the dependencies can be a bit large, and it is honestly far too complex for the simplicity that I wanted.
-Which brings me to my next reason.

-### Ease of Install

-I'm hooked on the way `npm` handles dependencies.
-It's pretty awesome.
-Now I know that if I ever want to use this script again, I can just `npm install` and I'm good.

-### Third Reason
-#### (Subtitle)

-I actually don't have a third reason, I just wanted to include one for the sake of using this README.md as a sample input.

 ## Usage

 ### Basic Usage